My parents were hippies and they didn’t want my young brain filled with TV.

-So I listened to movies and stories on vinyl (Annie was my all time fave, and The Velveteen Rabbit made me cry each and every time); I painted rocks that I would later sell to my neighbors; I played hide and seek outside until dark with my best friend, and if I was lucky my mom or dad would bring me home an Archie comic book.
+So I listened to movies and stories on vinyl.
+Annie was my all time fave and The Velveteen Rabbit made me cry each and every time.
+I painted rocks that I’d later sell to my neighbors.
+I played hide and seek outside until dark with my best friend, and if I was lucky my mom or dad would bring me home an Archie comic book.

 On my super lucky days it would be a double digest.

 We eventually got a black and white TV in the early 90’s and the screen was exactly 5 inches.

 It had a lengthy pair of bunny ears attached to the top of it and it got one channel that sort of came in if I held the TV up towards one of our windows.
 This was a chore because even though the screen was only 5 inches, the fucker was heavy.

 If the channel came in clear enough on Friday night, my mom would let me watch TGIF (Thank God It’s Friday), a string of sitcoms that aired on Fridays.
 Perfect Strangers, Full House, Family Matters and Step by Step.
 Holy hell, did I love Friday nights!

 So what if the tiny black and white picture had lines through it and the sound went in and out.
 I was entertained without having to do a damn thing.